 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares of common stock outstanding at September 30, 2014, upon the closing of this offering we will have outstanding a total of shares of common stock.
+Based on 50,479,916 shares of common stock outstanding, after giving effect to the conversion of preferred stock, at December 31, 2014, upon the closing of this offering and the concurrent private placement we will have outstanding a total of 58,950,504 shares of common stock.
 Of these shares, only the shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering.
 Merrill, Lynch, Pierce, Fenner & Smith Incorporated and Leerink Partners LLC, however, may, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.